 526 HAZING PROHIBITION

 [Note: Charter schools are required by statute to have a policy addressing these issues.
-The Minnesota Department of Education (MDE) will maintain and make available a model policy on student and staff hazing in accordance with Minn.
-Stat. § 121A.69.
-The MDE model policy differs from the MSBA/MASA model policy as it incorporates state and federal requirements related to harassment and discrimination which extends beyond the mandate of Minn.
-Stat. § 121A.69.
+The Minnesota Department of Education (MDE) will maintain and make available a model policy on student and staff hazing in accordance with Minnesota Statutes section 121A.69.
+The MDE model policy differs from the MSBA/MASA model policy as it incorporates state and federal requirements related to harassment and discrimination which extends beyond the mandate of Minnesota Statutes section 121A.69.
 Topics of harassment and discrimination are addressed in other MSBA/MASA policies.
 While charter schools are required to adopt a policy governing student and staff hazing, charter schools are not required to adopt any particular policy.
 MSBA recommends this policy.]

 I. PURPOSE